 For backlinks that you’re not in control of, such as those nefariously created by your competitors or naturally given to you by other sites, Monitor Backlinks gives you an easy way to track their anchor texts.

-(Don’t forget to claim your free, 30-day trial to immediately receive daily and weekly notifications about your link profile!)
+(Don’t forget to claim your free trial to immediately receive daily and weekly notifications about your link profile!)

 With this tool, you’ll be able to track and filter new backlinks in real time as well as check the anchor texts of your existing backlinks.
 This way, you can either disavow bad links or reach out to website owners to have the anchor texts changed.

-To view anchor texts, go to “Backlinks” and click “Filters.”
+To view anchor texts, go to “Your Links” and click “Filters.”

-Look for the “Anchor text” among the list of options.
+Look for “Anchor text” among the list of options.
 You can filter your results by typing the anchor text in the box provided.

-Choose “Exact” to show backlinks with the exact anchor text that you provided or “Containing” to show less restrictive results.
+Choose “Exact” to show backlinks with the exact anchor text that you provided or “Partial” to show less restrictive results.
 You can also tick the box that says “is empty” to show backlinks without anchor texts.

-Once the results have been filtered, click the links under “Link From” one by one to further investigate the anchor texts and find out if there’s an opportunity to optimize them.
+Once the results have been filtered, click the links under “Linking Page” one by one to further investigate the anchor texts and find out if there’s an opportunity to optimize them.